ST. GEORGE & THE DRAGON

 Description of proposed sculpture.

-My intention was to produce an impressionistic bronze sculpture depicting a life sized St. George with the dragon rising 6m above him.
-The arches of its body and wings were to create an architectural vault, and at certain times it was hoped that its shadow might suggest a transient cross of St. George.
+The intention was to produce an impressionistic bronze sculpture depicting a life sized St. George with the dragon rising 6m above him.
+The arches of its body and wings were to create an architectural vault to reflect the architecture of the neo-Gothic cathedral in front of which it would stand; and it was hoped that at certain points of the day its shadow might suggest a transient cross of St. George.

 Rather than depicting the usual image of St. George slaying the dragon in symbolism of the victory of good over evil, I wished rather to create an image of his courageous struggle against a power (in temporal terms) stronger than him; a reflection of George’s martyrdom at the hands of Diocletian in a world where the way of Christ is the way of the cross.